Scott-Crawshaw/Object-Finder/README.md

 Aadhya Kocha

 # Class
-This project was for the Smartphone Programming class at Dartmouth College
+This project was for the Smartphone Programming class at Dartmouth College.